Using Pesticides Safely in the Home and Garden

 Integrated pest management (IPM) incorporates cultural, mechanical, biological and chemical control methods in a common-sense approach to pest management.
 IPM emphasizes establishing and maintaining healthy plants.
 Healthy, unstressed plants are better able to resist insects and diseases and compete with weeds.

-In fact, many common plant problems are abiotic conditions — those that are not associated with a living pest.
+In fact, many common plant problems are abiotic conditions — those that are not caused by a living pest.
 Such conditions can be physical, environmental or chemical.
-Typical examples of abiotic problems include poor planting or mulching methods, stress from cold or drought, overwatering and air pollution.
-If such problems are the real source of a pest outbreak or plant disorder, pesticides are unlikely to provide a long-term solution.
+Typical causes of abiotic problems include poor planting or mulching methods, stress from cold or drought, overwatering and air pollution.
+If such problems are the real source of a plant disorder, pesticides will not provide a long-term solution.

 When choosing a pesticide, do not use a product unless the label lists the specific pest you want to control.